buttonsrtoys/mvvm_plus/README.md

 e get_mvvm

-`get_mvvm` is a state management package for Flutter that implements MVVM.
+`get_mvvm` is a Flutter implementation of MVVM that supports sharing business logic across widgets.

-`get_mvvm` is effectively syntactic sugar for a `StatefulWidget` with support to share business logic across widgets.
-It employs `ChangeNotifiers` and optionally stores models in gettable singletons, so will feel familiar to most Flutter developers.
+`get_mvvm` employs `ChangeNotifiers` and optionally stores models in gettable singletons, so will feel familiar to most Flutter developers.

 ## Model-View-View Model (MVVM)